Joe Hill Louis

-Joe Hill Louis (September 23, 1921 – August 5, 1957), born Lester Hill, was an American singer, guitarist, harmonica player and one-man band.
+Lester Hill (September 23, 1921 – August 5, 1957), known professionally as Joe Hill Louis, was an American singer, guitarist, harmonica player and one-man band.
 He was one of a small number of one-man blues bands (along with fellow Memphis bluesman Doctor Ross) to have recorded commercially in the 1950s.
 He was also a session musician for Sun Records.

 Life and career

 Early life

-Louis was born Lester (or possibly Leslie) Hill on September 23, 1921, in Raines, Tennessee.
+Louis was born Lester (or possibly Leslie) Hill on September 23, 1921, in Raines, Tennessee, now part of Memphis.
 His nickname "Joe Louis" arose as a result of a childhood fight with another youth.
 At the age of 14 he left home to work as a servant for a wealthy Memphis family.
 He also worked at the Peabody Hotel in Memphis in the late 1930s.
 From the early 1940s onwards he worked as a musician and one-man band.

 Recording and radio career

-Louis made his recording debut on Columbia Records in 1949, and his music was released on a variety of labels through the 1950s, such as Modern, Checker, Meteor, and Big Town.
-Louis most notably recording for Sam Phillips' Sun Records, for whom he recorded extensively as a backing musician for a wide variety of other singers as well as under his own name.
+Louis made his recording debut on Columbia Records in 1949, and his music was released on a variety of labels through the 1950s, such as Modern, Checker, Meteor, Big Town, and Mimosa.
+Louis also recorded for Sam Phillips' Sun Records, both under his own name and as a backing musician for a wide variety of other singers.

-His most notable electric blues single, "Boogie in the Park" (recorded in July 1950 and released the following month), featured Louis performing "one of the loudest, most overdriven, and distorted guitar stomps ever recorded" while also playing a rudimentary drum kit.
-It was the only record released on Sam Phillips's early Phillips label before he founded Sun Records.
+His most notable electric blues single, "Gotta Let You Go" b/w "Boogie in the Park" (recorded in July 1950 and released the following month as part number 9001/9002), featured Louis performing "one of the loudest, most overdriven, and distorted guitar stomps ever recorded" while also playing a rudimentary drum kit.
+It was the only record released on Sam Phillips's early 'It's The Phillips' label before he founded Sun Records.
 Louis's electric guitar playing is also considered a predecessor of heavy metal music.

 Another notable recording he made at Sun Records was as guitarist on Rufus Thomas's "Bear Cat", an answer record to Big Mama Thornton's "Hound Dog", which reached number 3 on the R&B chart and resulted in legal action for copyright infringement.
 He also shared writing credit for the song "Tiger Man", which has been recorded by Thomas and Elvis Presley, among others.
 Around 1950 he took over the Pepticon Boy radio program on WDIA from B. B. King.
 He was also known as "The Pepticon Boy" or "The Be-Bop Boy", and recorded as "Chicago Sunny Boy" for Meteor Records in 1953.